-With growing demand for sustainable building materials, energy efficient buildings and overall green building, it might be time to rethink, or evolve, how we measure the sustainability of a building.
+With growing demand for green building, it might be time to evolve how we measure building sustainability.

-Traditionally, the leading measure has been energy use.
-It’s rather obvious that the most capital- and carbon-efficient way to make a building more sustainable is to not knock it down and start over.
+Traditionally, the opportunity has been in reducing energy use.
+Clearly, the most capital- and carbon-efficient way to make a building more sustainable is not to knock it down and start over.

-So, logically, the next best thing is to work within its design parameters and do one of two things, or (ideally) both.
-First, reduce the overall energy needed for the building though any number of strategies, such as energy-efficient HVAC systems and machinery; through the installation of double-pane windows and insulation; the use of intelligent lighting systems; and many other innovative, energy-saving techniques.
+So, logically, the next best thing is to do two things.
+First, reduce the overall energy needed for the building through energy-efficient HVAC systems and machinery; double-pane windows and insulation; intelligent lighting systems; and other innovative, energy-saving techniques.
 Second, reduce the carbon emissions profile of the energy source that powers the building by shifting power from fossil to renewable resources.
-If not possible to do so directly (i.e. through solar panel installations), then purchasing “green” power through the utility.
+If not possible to do so directly (i.e. through solar panel installations), then purchase “green” power through the utility.

-It’s easiest to think of these strategies as ways to reduce the “operational” emissions of the built environment.
-But there’s an emerging new mechanism, and its especially important for new construction.
-It’s called “embodied carbon.”
+These strategies are ways to reduce the “operational” emissions of the built environment.
+But there’s a new concept that’s especially important for new construction called “embodied carbon.”
 Embodied carbon represents the impact of the building material itself on the environment.
-That is to say, how much carbon was emitted in the process of producing the concrete, steel, glass and other components of a building?
+Specifically, how much carbon was emitted in the process of producing the concrete, steel, glass and other components of a building?

 In order to keep up with demand, global building floor area is expected to double by 2060, adding 2.4 trillion square feet.
 Each month for the next forty years, one “New York City’s worth” of concrete is expected to be deployed in building projects globally.1